sidibos/joomla-docker/README.md

 Browse `http://localhost:8080`

-Follow the instructions to setup Joomal and enter the following details for the database:
+Follow the instructions to setup Joomal and enter the database details as described in the next section.

+## Database Configuration

 Host Name `yoti_joomladb`